twlkyao/AndroidCloud/README.md

 <del>3.
 The device side has part of the key.</del><br>

-4. Add more implements of Encryption.
+4. Add more implements of Encryption/Decryption.

 5. Implement the same function for contacts and message parts.